 Web Usability facilitators adopt an open, non-directional form of facilitation.
 The former prevents users giving yes/no answers enabling greater qualitative insight, and the latter means the testers are not asked leading questions.

 We recommend the use of eye tracking for lab based usability testing with desktop, laptop and tablet as this provides greater insights into users’ behaviours.
-For testing with smartphone devices we use screen mirroring to project and capture the screen, and appropriately placed overhead cameras to capture the tester’s hand movements and gestures.
+For testing with smartphone devices we use appropriately placed overhead cameras to capture the screen and the tester’s hand movements and gestures.